 About 2 months later, I checked my JetBlue account and noticed they hadn’t credited me the amount.
 Again, this isn’t the time to walk away.
 I called them up, explained the situation, and they happily agreed to credit me the points.

 A couple of big takeaways here: First, it was easy dealing with JetBlue because they’re a company that focuses on the customer experience.
-This is why some people pay more for certain companies: If they have a problem, they know it’ll be handled right (it’s also why I pay more for certain big-ticket items).
+This is why some people pay more for certain companies: If they have a problem, they know it’ll be handled right.
 Also, if you want something from a company, just ask!
 Most good companies are happy to oblige to keep you happy.